richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 #### Alation, Refresh Token

-A Refresh Token is a "long living token the users can use to manage and create API Access Tokens, which can be used to interact with the other Alation APIs".

 Navigate to Postman and click "+" to create a new request.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/3770cf4e-2b3d-49b0-a6ee-f6ccb544a30e" width="800" title="Snipped: May 19, 2023" />